hashxim/hconMD/Work_MD/Dunning-Kruger Effect.md

 In [one study](https://doi.org/10.1037/e633872013-215), Dunning and Ehrlinger found that women performed equally to men on a science quiz, and yet women underestimated their performance because they believed they had less scientific reasoning ability than men.
 As a result to this belief, these women were more likely to refuse to enter science competition.

 ## Experiment 3
-Dunning and his colleagues asked respondents i
+Dunning and his colleagues asked respondents if they are familiar with variety of terms related to subjects - politics, biology, physics and geography.
+The terms also included made-up terms too.
+Approximately, 90 percent of respondents claimed that they had at least some knowledge of made-up terms.

 [Note#Footer|Footer]